jmcnamara/xlsxwriter.lua/README.md

 * Full formatting.
 * Memory optimisation mode for writing large files.

-It supports Lua 5.1 and Lua 5.2.
+It works with Lua 5.1 and Lua 5.2.

 Here is an example: